coderanger/coderanger.net/content/posts/overtesting.md

 it's a lot closer than our unit tests.
 The downside is that it's also a lot slower than a unit test.
-This means while you might test dozens or hundreds of combinations of inputs in a unit test, integration tests will usually have to pick just a handful of common permutations.
+This means while you might test dozens or hundreds of combinations of inputs in a unit test, integration tests will usually have to pick a handful of common permutations.

 <h2><a class="no-underline" href="#overtesting" name="overtesting">What Do You Mean, Overtesting?</a></h2>

 That all sounds great, right?
 Testing will set us free.
 What is this "overtesting" thing?

-Let's look at a pretty common example of a Chef recipe:
+Let's look at a simple example of a Chef recipe:

 ```ruby
 package %w{python python-dev}